lorenzwalthert/touchstone/tests/testthat/_snaps/use.md

       [32m✔[39m Populated file [34m[34mtouchstone-receive.yaml[34m[39m in [34m[34m[34m.github/workflows[34m/[34m[39m.
       [32m✔[39m Populated file [34m[34mtouchstone-comment.yaml[34m[39m in [34m[34m[34m.github/workflows[34m/[34m[39m.
       [33m![39m Could not find [34m[34m.Rbuildignore[34m[39m to add [34m[34mtouchstone[34m[39m.
-      [32m✔[39m Populated file [34m[34mcancel.yaml[34m[39m in [34m[34m[34m.github/workflows[34m/[34m[39m.
-      [32m✔[39m Added a cancelling action for the touchstone workflow.
-      [36mℹ[39m A new push to a branch will stop the current benchmarking run and start benchmarking your latest push (instead of queuing it until the previous completed).
-You can manually list other Github Actions workflows in the cancel workflow to stop running outdated actions to save compute resources and time.
       • Replace the mtcars sample code in `touchstone/script.R` with code from your package you want to benchmark.
       [36mℹ[39m You can modify the PR comment, see [30m[47m[30m[47m`?touchstone::pr_comment`[47m[30m[49m[39m.